 You'll need to submit official transcripts as part of your application.
 This is easy.
 Just head to the Registrar's Office on the first floor of the Heflin Administration Building to get started.

 You will also need a current passport.
 If you are renewing, it will cost $110.
 If this is your first, it will cost $145.
 You can pick up the forms from a post office or a courthouse.
-See Dr. Gibbons if you have any questions about completing this paperwork.
+See International Programs if you have any questions about completing this paperwork.

 Start your program search by heading to the KEI and ISA websites.
 You can search for programs by subject, location, term or language.

 If you are a science major, you may also want to consider The School for Field Studies (SFS).
 SFS offers programs in Australia, Bhutan, Cambodia and Vietnam, Costa Rica, Kenya, Panama, Peru, Tanzania and Turks & Caicos.
 They also offer seven different scholarships, with awards up to $8,000 for semester study.